Erin Lavik: Career

 Lavik was made an assistant professor at Case Western Reserve University where she worked on nanotechnology and biodegradable polymers.
 Today she is a member of the College of Engineering and Information Technology at University of Maryland, Baltimore County.
 She is interested in translatable approaches to treat injuries and disease.
 She works on tissue engineering and diseases of the central nervous system, including glaucoma and retinal degeneration.

 Lavik has explored ways that nanoparticles can help reduce internal bleeding.
 The nanoparticles attach to activated platelets, forming clots and stopping bleeding.
 The nanoparticles are delivered intravenously and include a molecule that binds to a glycoprotein.
 They are based on poly(lactic-co-glycolic acid), polyethylene glycol and Arginine-Glycine-Aspartic acid.
 Lavik developed the nanoparticles using pig's blood, identifying which had the appropriate immune response.
 The nanoparticles could half the bleeding time in femoral artery models.
 Lavik and her team hoped that medics and emergency responders would carry the nanoparticles to treat traumatic injuries.
 In 2010 she was awarded the National Institutes of Health Director's New Innovator Award for the discovery.
 The NIH grant allows Lavik to explore the nanoparticles traumatic injuries of the central nervous system.
 The work underwent clinical tests at Case Western Reserve University.
 She found that the length of the polyethylene glycol arms and choice of peptide impacts the efficacy and clearance of the nanoparticles.
 She has also looked at spinal cord injury, exploring the optimal time to deliver nanoparticles after traumatic injury.
 Alongside her work on nanoparticles, Lavik engineers solutions for retinal degeneration, including screen printing human eye tissues.
 Her technique, which layers adult stem cells, was selected by the National Eye Institute's 3-D Retina Organoid Challenge.
 She contributed to the 2013 Elsevier book Retina, talking about drug delivery.

 Lavik is a member of the University of Maryland, Baltimore County Women in Science and Engineering group.
 She is an advocate for improving diversity in the sciences.
 She was made a Fellow of the American Institute for Medical and Biological Engineering in 2014.
 In 2016 she delivered a TEDxBroadway talk on theatre and engineering.
 She discussed the importance of collaboration in scientific research and teamwork in theatre.

+Lavik became the second deputy director and first chief technology officer of the National Cancer Institute's Division of Cancer Prevention (DCP) in August 2023.
+In this capacity, she provides leadership in how best to apply promising emerging technologies to the prevention and control of cancer and its consequences.
+In 2024, she was elected a fellow of the American Association for the Advancement of Science.